ocf/ocfweb/ocfweb/docs/docs/staff/getinvolved.md

 All of our code is on GitHub ([github.com/ocf][ocf-github]).
 You can find good ways to contribute by browsing open issues, but they can sometimes be hard to understand if they’re short on context.
 The following links can be helpful:
+(note that you must be logged in to GitHub to see these links)

 * [All OCF GitHub issues][ocf-github-issues]
 * [OCF GitHub issues marked "good first issue"][ocf-github-issues-starter]